Prophylaxis (Teeth Cleaning)

 - Fresher breath – Periodontal disease is often signified by persistent bad breath (halitosis).
 Bad breath is generally caused by a combination of rotting food particles below the gum line, possible gangrene stemming from gum infection, and periodontal problems.
 The removal of plaque, calculus and bacteria noticeably improves breath and alleviates irritation.

 - Identification of health issues – Many health problems first present themselves to the dentist.
-Since prophylaxis involves a thorough examination of the entire oral cavity, Dr. Toney and your hygienist are able to screen for oral cancer, evaluate the risk of periodontitis and often spot signs of medical problems like diabetes and kidney problems.
+Since prophylaxis involves a thorough examination of the entire oral cavity, Dr. Toney, Dr. Burkett and Dr. Cox and your hygienist are able to screen for oral cancer, evaluate the risk of periodontitis and often spot signs of medical problems like diabetes and kidney problems.
 Recommendations can also be provided for altering the home care regimen.

 What does prophylaxis treatment involve?

 Prophylaxis can either be performed in the course of a regular dental visit or, if necessary, under local anesthetic.
-The latter is particularly common where severe periodontal disease is suspected or has been diagnosed by Dr. Toney.
+The latter is particularly common where severe periodontal disease is suspected or has been diagnosed by our dentists.

 Prophylaxis is generally performed in several stages: